Localization persisting under aperiodic driving

 The initial state is chosen as a random product state with zero entanglement in the total magnetization $S_z=0$ sector (or half-filling in the fermionic representation).
 After switching on the drive, the system starts generating entanglement and its dynamics for varying driving rates $1/T$ is plotted in Fig.~\ref{fig:entanglement} (a).
 In the absence of the potential disorder (blue), as eigenstates of $U_m$ always remain localized, entanglement can only be generated within limited regions.
-Therefore, it saturates around $t\approx10^2$ at a low value after a transient process, suggesting the appearance of a persistent localized steady state.
+Therefore, it saturates around $t\approx10^2$ at a low value after a transient process, suggesting the appearance of a persistent localized steady state protected by the conservation law of $N_k$.

-Once we turn on the potential disorder, localization becomes prethermal with a finite but long lifetime for large driving rates, e.g. $1/T\geq 15$.
-This prethermal localization can be well captured by an effective Hamiltonian (gray triangles), $H_{\mathrm{eff}}^0=(H_++H_-)/2$, obtained from the average of the two driving Hamiltonians~\cite{zhao2020random}.
+Once we turn on the potential disorder, localization becomes prethermal with a finite but long lifetime $\tau_S$ for large driving rates, e.g. $1/T\geq 15$.
+This prethermal localization can be well captured by an effective Hamiltonian (gray triangles), $H_{\mathrm{eff}}^0=(H_++H_-)/2$, obtained from the average of the two driving Hamiltonians~\cite{zhao2021random}.

-As illustrated in the inset, the prethermal plateau (gray triangles) is slightly below the result for the steady state (blue), implying that the additional potential disorder leads to enhanced prethermal localization despite the fact that it eventually thermalizes the system at late times.
+As illustrated in the inset, the prethermal plateau (gray triangles) is slightly below the result for the steady state (blue), implying that the additional potential disorder leads to enhanced prethermal localization despite the fact that it eventually delocalizes the system at late times.

-After a large time scale $\tau_S$, the entanglement entropy exhibits a well-pronounced increase towards the final plateau, suggesting thermalization.
+The entanglement entropy exhibits a well-pronounced increase after the time scale $\tau_S$ towards the final plateau, suggesting the eventual delocalization.
 As illustrated in Fig.~\ref{fig:entanglement} (b), in contrast to the prethermal entanglement which is system size independent (orange dots), the final plateau exhibits volume-law scaling (purple squares) demonstrating that entanglement has been established extensively over the whole system.
-However, as the system is integrable, it does not heat up to infinite temperature.
+However, as the system is non-interacting, it does not heat up to infinite temperature.
 The final entanglement entropy is smaller than the average entropy for a random state, {\it i.e.}, the Page value $S_{\infty}=(L\log 2-1)/2$~\cite{page1993average}.

-\textit{Chiral symmetry and hidden conservation law.--} The existence of the localized steady state is unexpected as localization is generally believed to be unstable when TTS is broken.
-We will now show that the single-particle chiral symmetry and a resulting conservation law for multi-particle states account for this behavior.